March 16 & 17, 2018

 - To provide youth and those who care for them with a safe and nurturing environment for learning, networking and personal growth

-If you would like to learn more about volunteering at the True Colors Conference, attend one of several informational sessions held at the Rainbow Center, Student Union 403, at 6pm on the following dates: February 2nd, February 16th, or March 1st, 2016.
+If you would like to learn more about volunteering at the True Colors Conference, attend one of several informational sessions held at the Rainbow Center, Student Union 403, during the Fall 2017 and early Spring 2018 semesters.